MozerWang/AMPO/README.md

     <img src="./src/exp2.png" width="70%" height="50%">
 </p>

-> Extensive experimental results show that AML and AMPO achieves the SOTA performances in comparison with strong baselines.
+> Extensive experimental results show that AML and AMPO achieve the SOTA performances in comparison with strong baselines.
 Details can be found in the paper.

 ## 🔥 Update

 - [2026.01.25]🙌AMPO is accepted to the ICLR 2026, congratulations to all co-authors!
 - [2025.05.04]🔥AMPO is coming!
-We release the [paper](https://arxiv.org/pdf/2505.02156), [code](https://github.com/MozerWang/AMPO), [data](https://huggingface.co/datasets/iiiiwis/AMPO)!
-The ckpt is still under security review and will be available soon！
+We have released the [paper](https://arxiv.org/pdf/2505.02156), [code](https://github.com/MozerWang/AMPO), [data](https://huggingface.co/datasets/iiiiwis/AMPO)!
+Feel free to contact me via email if you have any issues!

 ## 🔧How to use
 <p align="center">